fsfe/reuse-docs/spec/spec.md

 ### DEP5

-Copyright and licensing information MAY be associated with a file through a DEP5 file.
+Alternatively, copyright and licensing information MAY be associated with a file through a DEP5 file.
 The intended use case of this method is large directories where including a comment header in each file (or in `.license` companion files) is impossible or undesirable.

 The DEP5 file MUST be in `.reuse/dep5` from the root of the project.